Quarantine facilities

 Feeding

 We recommend using the feed curve shown below from 30 kg until first mating.
 The amount of digestible lysine is particularly important to control lean growth.
-If the feeding system allows for phase feeding, this can efficiently control the growth rate, but it is not strictly necessary.
+Using restricted phase feeding with three different diets from 30 kg until service is highly recommended.

-It is important that the gilts do not grow too fast, results from Danish DanBred gilts have shown that a daily growth of around 825 g/day from 30 kg to 140kg leads to the best results in terms of long-term reproduction and productivity.
+It is important that the gilts do not grow too fast, results from Danish DanBred gilts have shown that a daily growth of around 900 g/day from 30 kg to 150kg leads to the best results in terms of long-term reproduction and productivity.
 Gilts in quarantine should follow the same feed curve as gilts in the gilt unit.